 Camphor and clove produce a feeling of warmth at first, followed by a cold sensation resulted from menthol and cajuput.
 These conflicting nerve receptor stimulate will lead to numbness which will help alleviate your symptoms and regain some form of thunder, say tiger.
 This Red Tiger Balm is highly recommended for muscle contractions and joint pains.

-Tiger Balm White
+Tiger Balm white ointment uses

-This Tiger Balm white has some additional compositions to Camphor, Minted menthol oil, Menthol and Clove which is a 13 to 15% composition of the eucalyptus essential oil.
+This Tiger Balm white 30g has some additional compositions to Camphor, Minted menthol oil, Menthol and Clove which is a 13 to 15% composition of the eucalyptus essential oil.
 In fact, eucalyptus oil is extracted from gigantic trees of Australian origin.
 It is particularly effective against coughs and flu.

 White is mainly used for headaches, coughs, colds and insect bites (especially mosquitoes).
 It is also shown that it is effective against several diseases of E.N.T. (ear, nose, and throat).
 It stimulates the immune system and acts against infections and frees the airways.